17 Amazing Hunter Valley Wedding Venues

 Circa 1876 is a beautiful rustic restaurant that is part of The Convent Escarpment Group.
-I have lost count of how many wedding I have shot there, but it is a lot.
+I have lost count of how many weddings I have shot there, but it is a lot.
 And you are guaranteed a beautiful wedding if you choose this place.

-On-site accommodation, a beautiful outdoor ceremony spot, great locations for photos, an amazing restaurant with fantastic staff.
+On-site accommodation, a beautiful outdoor ceremony spot, great locations for photos, and an amazing restaurant with fantastic staff.
 It has everything you need for a perfect wedding.
 Can accommodate up to 150 guests.

 Address: 64 Halls Rd, Pokolbin

 Enzo Weddings Hunter Valley is located at IronBark Hill vineyard and is one of my favourite wedding venues.
 I have shot this venue so many times.
 I would describe it as modern rustic elegance.
 And I highly recommend it.

 It has on-site accommodation, a beautiful air-conditioned chapel & reception venues which overlooks the vines.
 And it has 30 acres of land, so there is plenty of places for photos.
 The staff are amazing and it can accommodate up to 150 guests.

 Address: 694 Hermitage Road, Pokolbin